JD

 Outside the Screen

-If you’re working on something interesting, especially where product, design, and systems collide, I’d love to hear about it.
+If you’re working on something where product, design, and systems overlap, I’d be glad to hear about it.